http-party/node-http-proxy/README.md

   res.end();
 }).listen(9000);
 ```
-†Invoking listen(..) triggers the creation of a web server.
-Otherwise, just the proxy instance is created.
+*Invoking listen(port) method triggers the creation of a web server.
+Otherwise, just the proxy instance is created.*

 **[Back to top](#table-of-contents)**